thetanvibhardwaj/Local-Document-Chat/README.md

 - **Local Embedding Vectorization**: Embeds chunks locally on CPU using `sentence-transformers/all-MiniLM-L6-v2`.
 - **Accurate QA with Google Gemini**: Prompt engineering templates instructing Gemini to answer only from context, resolving hallucinations by reverting to a strict fallback response: *"I couldn't find relevant information in the uploaded documents."*
 - **Source Citations**: Collapsible references listing the original document name, page number, and matching text chunk.
 - **Searchable Chat History**: Stores interaction logs in SQLite with text search keyword matching and document-level scope    filters.
-- **Luxury UI Dashboard**: A Streamlit dashboard utilizing custom CSS card modules, upload progress indicators, sorting filters, and interactive chat areas.

 ---